aaabdyrahmanov/akaunting-app/README.md

 # install the dependencies
 yarn install

 # (optional) add your variables.
-Configurations might be modified according to preferences.
+Configurations might be modified according to the preferences.
 nano .env
 ```